 We would like to thank all our participants, who have contributed to positively transforming the lives of autistic people across the lifespan.
 Thank you!

 The Australian Autism Biobank is Australia’s largest collection of biological, behavioural, environmental and medical information of children on the autism spectrum and their families.
 Almost 3,000 autistic and non-autistic children and adults participated from across Australia.
-From our participants we collected 4,500 biological samples, as well as behavioural and questionnaire data.
-The majority of participants were primary school aged.
-From our child participants, we collected samples for blood, urine, stool and hair.
-We also collected blood samples from parent participants.
+Our participants contributed a total of 4,500 biological samples, as well as behavioural and questionnaire data for research to help improve the quality of life and opportunities for autistic people.

 Frequently Asked Questions

 Having samples and information from many study participants can accelerate the pace at which research can occur.
 Recruiting participants and collecting these samples and information takes time and money.
 A biobank safely stores this data in one place for approved research access.
 Biological samples can also degrade and become less usable over time, but the information these samples provide can be very valuable for research.
 This is why in addition to safely storing these samples, a condition of accessing the Australian Autism Biobank is that information resulting from the use of these samples is returned to the Biobank for storage and future research projects.

 The comprehensive biological, clinical and environmental information available for study will be extremely valuable in understanding autism and co-occurring conditions, such as epilepsy, gastrointestinal disorders, and sleep disorders.
 This is relevant to all aspects of care from diagnosis through to ageing.
 Through an understanding of how biology and environment interact, and their linkages to different types of autism, we may help connect individuals and families to more appropriate and effective supports for health and wellbeing.